pmavros/shimmer_lsl_streamer/README.md

 In our research we mainly use the GSR (skin conductance) and heart-rate module, to undertand emotional reactions to different environments.
 We often collect multiple datastreams from stimuli, behaviour (e.g. reaction times), EEG, and eye-tracking.

-One open-source solution to integrate all these datastreams in a single file *during* data collection (which save post-processing time and effort) is the [https://github.com/sccn/labstreaminglayer/](LabStreamingLayer, or LSL), which allows the synchronisation across multiple devices, datastreams and even computers (as long as they are on the same network.
+One open-source solution to integrate all these datastreams in a single file *during* data collection (which save post-processing time and effort) is the [LabStreamingLayer, or LSL](https://github.com/sccn/labstreaminglayer/), which allows the synchronisation across multiple devices, datastreams and even computers (as long as they are on the same network.

 The script is put together using example files from shimmer and lsl.
 A GUI was added to make experimental sessions a littel easier to run.